 In a nutshell, CBD is what’s considered a cannabinoid.
-There are over 80 different cannabinoid in the cannabis plant, and CBD—short for cannabidiol—is just one of them.
+There are 0ver 100 different cannabinoids in the cannabis plant, and CBD — short for cannabidiol — is just one of them.

 CBD is extracted from the leaves, stalk and stem of hemp plants, and bottled as an oil that gets sold on the open market.
-Unlike the most well-known cannabinoid, tetrahydrocannabinol (THC), CBD has zero psychoactive properties (which means it won’t get you stoned).
+Unlike the other well-known cannabinoid, tetrahydrocannabinol (THC), CBD does not appear to have any psychoactive properties (which means it won’t get you stoned).

 This is an important thing to remember.
 CBD oil won’t get you high.

 What it will do, however, is work with your body’s in-house endocannabinoid system (ECS) to help regulate bodily functions such as sleep, immune system responses and pain management.
-Essentially, CBD oil works to help our bodies manage their most common—and even uncommon—stressers.
-It won’t get you high, but it will activate your body’s ECS and allow it to work more effectively.
+Essentially, CBD oil works to help our bodies manage their most common — and even uncommon — stressers.
+It won’t get you high, but it will help activate your body’s ECS and allow it to work more effectively.

-CBD is an excellent way to help with pain relief, anti-inflammation, anxiety, some symptoms of depression, relaxation, etc. But if you’re looking to get stoned, you should definitely stick to the “other” stuff.
+CBD may be an alternative way to help with pain relief, anti-inflammation, anxiety, some symptoms of depression, relaxation, etc. But if you’re looking to get stoned, you should definitely stick to the “other” stuff.